alohaabhi/cryptopals-challenge-solutions/README.md

 # cryptopals-challenge-solutions
 My solutions for [Cryptopals Crypto Challenges](https://cryptopals.com) in JAVA and Clojure.
+An exercise for understanding differences between Object oriented and functional paradigms by solving the problems in java and clojure.

 ## How to run
 The file names are based on the challenges, first challenge in first set is S1C1.java in JAVA and S1C1.clj in clojure.